01-Narendra/01-Narendra/README.md

 # 💫 About Me:
 I am a Full stack Developer.
-Building web apps using React, Next.js, Node.js, Django, MogoDB and PostgreSQL…<br>I am also working on projects using Langchain, LangGraph to built worflows to solve the problems and build AI integrated Applications.<br>I love to explore technologies.
+Building web apps using React.js, Next.js, Express.js, Node.js, Django, MogoDB and PostgreSQL…<br>I am also working on projects using Langchain, LangGraph to built worflows to solve the problems and build AI integrated Applications.<br>I love to explore technologies.

 ## 🌐 Socials: